 Assignments include but are not limited to papers, quizzes, tests, and projects.
 Assignments do not include discussion board responses or other work products that may not be completed independently.
+UoPeople Catalog | September 1, 2021 - August 31, 2022

 Instructors are not authorized to extend the time for completion of course work without the Department Chair's approval.
-If an "I" is warranted, the student should submit the Request for an incomplete Grade form to the instructor who forwards it to the Department Chair.
+If an "I" is warranted, the student should request an Incomplete Grade Form from their Program Advisor and then submit the Request for an Incomplete Grade form to the instructor, who forwards it to the Department Chair.